NeilWJames/simple-taxonomy-refreshed/docs/addmod.md

 The name **must** be completed in order to add the taxonomy.

-The last field *Display Terms with Posts* is not related to a parameter.
-It allows you to request that the taxonomy terms added to posts are displayed with the post content and/or excerpt.
+The last fields *Display Terms with Posts* is not related to WordPress standard functionality.
+It allows you to request that the taxonomy terms are added to posts are displayed with the post content and/or excerpt.
+When used, the list of terms can be prefixed and suffixed by the user-defined Before and After texts.

 ## Visibility